segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/troubleshooting.md

 ## How is the referrer value set?

-The Analytics.js library sets the `context.page.referrer` value from the `window.document.referrer` [property](https://developer.mozilla.org/en-US/docs/Web/API/Document/referrer) set in the browser.
-If you are experiacing unexpected referrer values reaching Segment, you can check how this value is being set on your website.
+The Analytics.js library sets the `context.page.referrer` value from the `window.document.referrer` [property](https://developer.mozilla.org/en-US/docs/Web/API/Document/referrer){:target="_blank"} set in the browser.
+If you notice unexpected referrer values reaching Segment, check how this value is being set on your website.

 ## Known issues: